 Many away rotations use the AAMC Visiting Student Learning Opportunities (VSLO), which makes it easier for medical students to apply to senior away electives.
 CWRU currently only participates in VSLO as a home institution within the U.S. network.
 To read more about the service and application process, and to see a list of participating VSLO host institutions, please visit the VSLO website.

 To access VSLO, the School Of Medicine Registrar’s Office will need to issue you a VSLO invitation.
 To request an invitation, please submit the VSLO Invitation Form.
-Once the invitation has been issued, students will receive an email from VSLO with an access code link.
-Find instructions for how to use VSLO.
+Once the invitation has been issued, students will receive an email from VSLO with login instructions.

 Application requirements vary between host institutions and the electives for which you are applying.
+A complete list of an institution’s requirements can be reviewed in the elective details in the application service.
 In general, VSLO requires the following four standard documents to be uploaded to your application.